 Compensating the CEO of a Single Family Office

-This edition of the FOA Newsletter features insights on compensating the CEO of a SFO by Henry C. Blackiston, Esq, Senior Counsel Seyfarth Shaw LLP
+This edition of the Family Office Association Newsletter features insights on compensating the CEO of a SFO by Henry C. Blackiston, Esq, Senior Counsel Seyfarth Shaw LLP

 As a family member responsible for a single family office, assume you have just hired the ideal candidate to be the CEO – he or she is smart, personable, with great communication skills and with the background and maturity to manage all the multiple issues that can arise in operating the SFO.
 But the next challenge is how to mo vate that person to stay for many years and to focus on the interests and goals of the family, while still protecting the interests of the family.